Don't get comfortable: More bitter cold on the way this weekend

 You may be over the bitter cold, but the bitter cold isn't over.

+At New Hampshire's Mount Washington — the highest peak in the Northeast at nearly 6,300 feet above sea level — conditions early Saturday plunged to minus 36 degrees with a wind chill making it feel like minus 92, the NWS said.

+"Suffice to say, it will be a brutally cold weekend," the weather service said for the millions of Americans enduring the bone-chilling cold, "but some relief is in sight heading into early next week."

-Fierce winds and bitingly cold air will move across the Northeast, parts of the Southeast and some of the Great Plains this weekend.
-That means millions of Americans will have scant time to recoup from the winter storm that brought more than a foot of snow, hurricane-force winds and flooding in the last few days.
+The East Coast was already recovering from a winter storm that brought more than a foot of snow, hurricane-force winds and flooding in the last few days.

-"While conditions have begun to improve across the Northeastern U.S., the arctic surge is already underway accompanied by brisk winds at times," the National Weather Service said in its forecast early Friday.

-"Dangerously low wind chill temperatures are to be expected the next couple of days with some blowing snow possible," the NWS added.
+New York's John F. Kennedy International Airport was still working to restore regular service Saturday, days after a blizzard snarled air traffic and canceled flights.

+Hundreds of airline passengers were forced to sleep inside the airport's terminals Friday night, as FAA and Port Authority officials continued to deal with ongoing delays because of the storm.

 Homeowners south of Boston spent Friday trying to dry out their storm-soaked basements before even more bone-chilling temperatures came knocking on their doors.